gpuweb/gpuweb/proposals/bindless.md

  - Set `this.[[availableAfterSubmit]][slot]` to `Infinity`.
  - On the device timeline:

-   - If any of the following is not satified, generate a validation error and return.
+   - If any of the following is not satisfied, generate a validation error and return.

       - `this` is valid and `destroy()` hasn't been called on it.
       - If `resource` is not possible to set in the `GPUResourceTable` (TODO [#5374](https://github.com/gpuweb/gpuweb/issues/5374), determine the compatibility rules, depending on sampling vs. heterogeneous).